MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 This article enables Independent Software Vendors (ISVs) and Software Development Companies (SDCs) to:

 - Learn about different approaches to commercial strategy for generative AI applications
-- Understand how other ISVs have successfully designed and implemented a commercial strategy for their applications
+- Understand how other ISVs successfully designed and implemented a commercial strategy for their applications

 ## Introduction

 As ISVs consider generative AI use cases and how to develop them, it's critical to think about the commercial strategy of your solution from the very beginning.
 Aligning your development and commercial approaches from the outset can help you establish a more cohesive, and successful overall product strategy.

 This article is intended to help you determine your application's commercialization strategy by providing a high-level view of the considerations that can impact your commercial model and real-world examples of commercial applications.
 This commercialization page can be useful as you evaluate use cases with the [business envisioning](Business-Envisioning.md) page and select a technical approach in the [capability envisioning](Capability-Envisioning.md) page.
-While there is no one-size-fits-all approach to commercialization, understanding the strategies that have proven successful for others can help guide you in successfully monetizing your investments.
+While there's no one-size-fits-all approach to commercialization, understanding the strategies that successfully worked for others can help guide you in successfully monetizing your investments.

 Let's walk through some initial challenges and considerations that your commercial strategy must address.

 ## Commercialization challenges and considerations

-When you align on the commercial strategy and monetization approach for your solution, you'll need to navigate several challenges:
+When you align on the commercial strategy and monetization approach for your solution, there are several challenges to navigate:

 - **Volatile demand and value perceptions** that can shift quickly as new products are brought to market
 - **Highly variable and dynamic costs**, including development, deployment, and hosting costs